 - Allow solid waste to dry before you remove it.

-- Artificial grass will drain most liquid.
+- Synthetic turf lawn will drain most liquid.
 So, if desired, to avoid a stench, douse the turf in cool water from a hose on urine spots.

 Most things that fall upon artificial grass are removable — still, it’s better to avoid them to prevent damage to it in the first place.
 For example, in addition to keeping liquids that could potentially damage the grass far away or secured, keep cigarettes and fireworks off, and do not use strong chemicals near the grass, either.